System Design Space

 Test risk, not component trees

-Flakes are usually born from implicit time
+Flaky tests are often born from implicit time

-Typed API clients, schema snapshots, and compatibility checks help catch breaking changes before they reach a user journey.
+Typed clients, schema snapshots, and compatibility checks help catch breaking changes before they reach a user journey.

 The strategy must fit release cadence